 My studies then took me to Europe, where for a decade, I taught piano, performed, and exhibited my art.
 Upon returning to the United States, I decided to pursue architecture and embarked upon the path to becoming an architect.

 For over thirty years, I practiced architecture in Southern California.
 And although I continue to work in California and other areas around the country, I am now based in Bentonville, Arkansas.
 My emphasis is on high-end custom residential design and unique commercial projects focusing on creating architecture through unique, sustainable strategies.

-She holds a Master of Architecture degree from NewSchool of Architecture + Design in San Diego where she has also been an adjunct faculty member teaching in the Graduate Thesis Design Studio, Thesis Research, and 2nd Year Graduate Design Studio.
-Her undergraduate degree is in Music from Mills College in Oakland, California, where she was acknowledged for her abilities in musical performance through numerous awards.
+I received a Master of Architecture Degree from NewSchool of Architecture + Design in San Diego, where I was also an adjunct faculty member teaching for a few years in the Graduate Thesis Design Studio, Thesis Research, and 2nd Year Graduate Design Studio.

-Caitlin has been recognized for her work, among others, on the redevelopment of Sun Harbor Marina in San Diego with the SDG&E Earth Award.
+My work has been recognized, among others, on the redevelopment of Sun Harbor Marina in San Diego with the SDG&E Earth Award.
 As the first LEED Certified Marina globally, this project set a precedence for the Port of San Diego to require all future port projects to meet LEED criteria.
 Further, the design team developed Blue Standards, LEED criteria for the marina industry.
-Caitlin’s work has been published in Eco-Structure, Marina Dockage, San Diego Home and Garden Lifestyles, and San Diego Living.
+My work has been published by Eco-Structure, Marina Dockage, San Diego Home and Garden Lifestyles, and San Diego Living.